barischrooneyj/progress/README.md

 ## Developing

-First clone the project and pull all submodules:
+First clone the project and pull in all submodules:

 ```
 git clone git@github.com:barischrooneyj/progress